 As the name implies, Virginia saltmarsh mallow is salt-tolerant, which is one of the keys to its agricultural value, but again more on that later.
 The plant reaches full maturity in about five years, which, unfortunately is also its maximum lifespan.

-Virginia saltmarsh mallow is grown by a few nurseries in South Florida, and used in restorations and in landscaping, but its need for wet feet limit its use to areas with wet soil.
+Virginia saltmarsh mallow is grown by a few nurseries in South Florida, and used in restorations and in landscaping, but its need for wet feet limits its use to areas with wet soil.
 It's also used to attract butterflies and hummingbirds.

-Virginia saltmarsh mallow has been grown experimentally in tidal flats along China's east coast, where it's been used to beautify and revegetate areas, while It also provides food for wildlife.
+Virginia saltmarsh mallow has been grown experimentally in tidal flats along China's east coast, where it's been used to beautify and revegetate areas, while it also provides food for wildlife.
 The seeds are high in oil and fatty acids and could be grown commercially as a source of biofuel.
 The seeds also are high in protein, calcium and potassium while low in sodium, and could be grown for human consumption or animal feed.
 The plant's high salt tolerance could make it a significant crop in areas where freshwater is scarce.

 There are four recognized varieties of Virginia saltmarsh mallow.
 Sara Alexander of George Mason University has concluded that one variety found only in the Everglades, K pentacarpos var. smilacifolia is sufficiently different from the others that it should be considered a separate variety.